rippedpiracy/docs/PC-Software/Games.md

 [**Piracy Guides**](https://gitlab.com/ZediAlreadyTaken/guides) - A collection of guides by **Zedi**.
 They include Linux gaming (and SteamDeck), console gaming, setup instructions for qBittorrent and Jdownloader 2, and more.
 **Do <u>NOT</u> use the megathread.md (Pirated Games Megathread) there.
 Use ours instead.**

 [**GGNETWORK**](https://ggntw.com/steam) - Online Steam Workshop Downloader, has support for many Games.
-Only ever use this site to download Workshop mods.
+Only ever use this site to download Workshop mods, and not Games.
 [**Steam Workshop Downloader**](https://steam-workshop-downloader.com/) - Steam Workshop Downloader, only supports Games listed [here](https://steamdb.info/sub/17906/apps/).
 [**SteamWorkshop.Download**](http://steamworkshop.download) - Download Steam Workshop online without having to own the Game.
 Due note that this site is extremely unreliable.